Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 Unfreezing the Discard Pile

 A frozen discard pile is unfrozen only by being taken.
 When the discard pile is topped by a wild card or a black three, at least one natural card must be discarded on top of the pile before the pile may be taken.
-Then, a player may take that card (and the pile) only with a natural pair of the same rank from his hand.
+Then, a player may take that card (and the pile) only with a natural pair of the same rank from their hand.
 Before touching the discard pile, the player should show the pair (together with any additional cards if needed to meet the minimum count of an initial meld).

 Taking the Discard Pile